Power-law escape rate of SGD: Experiments

 Figure~\ref{fig:eigenvalue_Glorot} shows histograms of their eigenvalues at different stages of the training: (a) at initialization, (b) after 50 epochs, and (c) after 500 epochs.
-We see that the exact matrix and the approximate one have statistically similar eigenvalue distributions except for very small eigenvalues during training dynamics.
-This means that the decoupling approximation always holds during training.
+We see that the exact matrix and the approximate one have statistically similar eigenvalue distributions except for exponentially small eigenvalues during the training dynamics.
+This shows that the decoupling approximation holds during the entire training dynamics in this experiment.